Giogia/Eloquent-AI-Challenge/README.md

 The application is designed to be deployed on AWS with the following components:

 - Frontend: Hosted on Vercel
-- Backend: Deployed as containers on ECS or EKS
-- Authentication: Amazon Cognito
-- Database: DynamoDB for chat history storage
 - API Gateway: Managing API requests
-- Lambda: Supporting serverless components
+- Application Load Balancer: For routing and scaling HTTP traffic
+- Backend: Deployed as containers on AWS Fargate ECS
+- Database: AWS RDS (or Aurora) for relational data storage
+- ElastiCache: For caching and session management
+- Authentication: AWS Cognito for user authentication and authorization
 - CI/CD Pipeline: GitHub Actions

 Detailed deployment architecture documentation can be found in the `docs/aws-architecture.md` file.